Last updated: 13 May 2025

 Currently, up to £325,000 can be passed on to your loved ones before any Inheritance Tax is applied.
 If you leave your home to your children or grandchildren, the exemption increases to £500,000.

 There’s no tax to pay if you leave your home to your spouse or civil partner.
-Additionally, if one of you has some of your nil-rate band left over when you pass away, the unused portion (calculated as a percentage) can transfer to the other partner’s allowance.
+And if one of you has some of your nil-rate band left over when you pass away, the unused portion (calculated as a percentage) can transfer to the other partner’s allowance.

 For example:

-• Your nil-rate band is £325,000
+- Your nil-rate band is £325,000

-• When you pass away, only £162,500 of your nil-rate band is used (50%)
+- When you pass away, only £162,500 of your nil-rate band is used (50%)

-• The unused 50% can be transferred to your spouse or civil partner
+- The unused 50% can be transferred to your spouse or civil partner

-• This means your spouse or civil partner’s nil-rate band increases by 50%, from £325,000 to £487,500
+- This means your spouse or civil partner’s nil-rate band increases by 50%, from £325,000 to £487,500

 Pension inheritance rules depend on when you pass away:

-• Before age 75: beneficiaries inherit your pension tax-free
+- Before age 75: beneficiaries inherit your pension tax-free

-• After age 75: beneficiaries pay Income Tax on your pension funds based on their tax rate
+- After age 75: beneficiaries pay Income Tax on your pension funds based on their tax rate

-How will the new rules impact me?
+How will the changes to Inheritance Tax on pensions impact me?

 Pensions have long been an efficient vehicle for passing on wealth.